-All webinar sessions begin at 2:00 P.M.
-(ET).
-You can use the links below to access the virtual meeting room.
+All webinars, unless otherwise stated in the description begin at 2:00pm EST. An email will be sent to all individuals who are on our contact list with the log-in information.
+All webinars are recorded and posted to the FIMC-VI website.
+You can use the links below to access the virtual meeting room at the time of the webinar.
 Inservice credit is available for those registrants successfully completing the live or recorded sessions and follow-up projects.
 Certificates will be issued upon the submission of projects that include the opening and closing codes.

-This webinar series has been previously known as the New Teacher Webinar series.
-Since much of the information pertains to FIMC-VI updates and applies to all teachers and supervisors, the name has been changed to more accurately reflect the information given during the webinar.
-Sign-up for this series to learn about book orders, Annual Census, APH materials, and what FIMC-VI has to offer.
+Log into this webinar to learn about book orders, Annual Census, APH materials, and what FIMC-VI has to offer.
 We will be launching a new ordering website this year, so please be sure to tune-in or watch the recorded version to learn more!

-As Florida continues to transition to the new Florida Standards Assessment, FLDOE’s Bureau of Exceptional Education and Student Services (BEESS) will keep us apprised of upcoming changes that many impact students with visual impairments.
+Join Kathy Kremplewski to learn about FLDOE’s Bureau of Exceptional Education and Student Services (BEESS) upcoming changes to the FSA and FSAA that may impact students with visual impairments.

 12/19/18O&M for the TVI Moore SOMA Powerpoint Handout Join Hillsborough County TVI Lindsey Moore as she discusses strategies for integrating and supporting O&M skills on school campuses, and how teachers can collaborate to facilitate instruction.

 Our field is on the move with assistive technology, and what one piece of equipment couldn’t do a year before can now do “that” and much more!
 It’s hard to keep up!
 Let’s get techy and join together to learn about new technology, what’s happening in schools, and problem solve together to ensure our students are keeping up with the digital natives.
 10/18/18 Handout | 3/27/19 Handout